rtek1000/H4-50POM-S-W-BT/README.md

 Note 5: 'Step' is a parameter of the controller screen

+Note 6: PTZ control via browser does not send commands in intermediate positions (combining horizontal and vertical at the same time).
+For example, up and to the side (top corner).

 ### Data sent when control is done via browser:
 (http://'ip_camera_address') [ip_camera_address: 192.168.1.112 etc]